datastax/spark-cassandra-connector/doc/0_quick_start.md

 Now you're ready to write your first Spark program using Cassandra.

 ### Setting up `SparkContext`
-Before creating the `SparkContext`, set the `cassandra.connection.host` property to the address of one of the Cassandra nodes:
+Before creating the `SparkContext`, set the `spark.cassandra.connection.host` property to the address of one of the Cassandra nodes:

     val conf = new SparkConf(true)
-       .set("cassandra.connection.host", "127.0.0.1")
+       .set("spark.cassandra.connection.host", "127.0.0.1")

 Create a `SparkContext`.
 Substitute `127.0.0.1` with the actual address of your Spark Master (or use `"local"` to run in local mode):